-As a beginner with no racing experience and a 'B' Class licence (see how to get one in the licence section) you will be able to drive all types of production and kit cars but will be limited to a 2.0 litre engine capacity in single seater and sports libre classes.
-The licence limit is changing to 1100cc in 2018.
-If you want to use a road going car, and many people do, be that your weekend toy or everyday road car, then you will need it to satisfy a number of safety and competition requirements covered in section S of the blue book.
-They are summarised on the next page.
+As a beginner with no racing experience and a 'B' Class licence (see how to get one in the licence section) you will be able to drive all types of production and kit cars but will be limited to a 2.0 litre engine capacity in single seater and sports libre classes (unless running in a roadgoing condition).

+If you want to use a road going car, and many people do, be that your weekend toy or everyday road car, and many people do, then you will need it to satisfy a number of safety and competition requirements:
-- 1. A sticker on the ignition key or cut out switch indicating which way to turn it off.

-- 2. A yellow battery earth cable.

-- 3. Your race number on the sides of the car and a timing strut

-- 4. A generally good-condition car.

-- 5. In a roadgoing class the car must:

-- Have a valid MOT, road tax and insurance.
+- 1. A sticker on the ignition key or cut out switch indicating which way to turn it off - 2.
+A yellow battery earth cable (yellow tape works won ders here) - 3.
+Your race number on the sides of the car. - 4.
+A timing strut. - 5.
+Secure seats - 6.
+Two throttle return springs - 7.
+A generally good-condition car - 8.
+If you are entering a roadgoing class then the car must have a valid MOT, road tax disc and insur-

-- Have the full interior fitted.

-- If your car is built in quantities of less then 1000 per year then it will require a roll cage.

-- 6. Cars with non-original engine type will be in Sports Libre.